hjw0903/IMU_Sensor/README.md

+LSM9DS1 9DOF IMU sensor is used for this code.
+LSM9DS1 ----<i2c>----Raspberry Pi

-## Setting IMU sensor on the Raspberry Pi.
+### Setting IMU sensor on the Raspberry Pi.
 <pre>
 Created on Wed Jul 23 13:19 2018
 @author: Jungwon Hwang